 We have completed one Phase 1 clinical trial and one Phase 2b clinical trial of Fovista administered in combination with Lucentis for the treatment of wet AMD.
-We have initiated a pivotal Phase 3 clinical program to evaluate the safety and efficacy of Fovista combination therapy for the treatment of newly diagnosed wet AMD patients compared to current standard of care anti-VEGF
+We have initiated a pivotal Phase 3 clinical program to evaluate the safety and efficacy of Fovista combination therapy for the treatment of newly diagnosed wet AMD patients compared to current standard of care anti-VEGF monotherapy.
+We expect to have initial, top-line data from this Phase 3 clinical program available in 2016.
+If the results of this Phase 3 clinical program are favorable, we plan to submit applications for marketing approval for Fovista in both the United States and the European Union before the end of 2016.

-Our Phase 3 clinical program consists of three separate Phase 3 clinical trials, two of which are evaluating Fovista in combination with Lucentis and the other of which is evaluating Fovista in combination with each of Avastin or Eylea.
-All three of these Phase 3 clinical trials incorporate significant aspects from the design of our completed Phase 2b clinical trial.
+Our Phase 3 clinical program consists of three separate Phase 3 clinical trials, two of which will evaluate Fovista in combination with Lucentis and the other of which will evaluate Fovista in combination with each of Avastin or Eylea.
+All three of these Phase 3 clinical trials will incorporate significant aspects from the design of our completed Phase 2b clinical trial.
 We plan to enroll a total of 1,866 patients in more than 225 centers internationally across the three trials.

 In July 2013, we submitted protocols for the three trials in our Phase 3 clinical program to the FDA.
 In August 2013, we initiated enrollment in the United States in the two trials evaluating Fovista administered in combination with Lucentis.
-We activated initial trial sites in the third trial in this Phase 3 clinical program in the United States in first quarter of 2014.
+We expect to activate initial trial sites in the third trial in this Phase 3 clinical program in the United States by the end of the first quarter of 2014.
 Outside the United States, we have made regulatory submissions in selected countries to initiate the two Phase 3 clinical trials of Fovista administered in combination with Lucentis and have begun to obtain approvals to proceed.
-We plan to submit applications seeking to initiate the third trial of Fovista administered in combination with Avastin or Eylea in certain countries outside of the United States in the second quarter of 2014.
+We plan to submit applications seeking to initiate the third trial of Fovista administered in combination with Avastin or Eylea in certain countries outside of the United States in the first quarter of 2014.
+In the European Union, in addition to filing in selected countries with regulatory agencies referred to as National Competent Authorities, which are responsible for approving clinical trial applications, we are also continuing interactions regarding our planned application for marketing approval with the EMA's CHMP, which is the committee responsible for preparing opinions on questions concerning medicines for human use.